 Scheduling, Workflow & Orchestration

-It’s very important to understand that Airflow and Data Pipelines have some overlap, but are not the same.
+It’s very important to understand that Apache Airflow and AWS Data Pipelines have some overlap, but are not the same.
 Airflow solves a workflow and orchestration problem, whereas Data Pipeline solves a transformation problem and also makes it easier to move data around within your AWS environment.

 AWS Data Pipeline

 Data Pipeline supports simple workflows for a select list of AWS services including S3, Redshift, DynamoDB and various SQL databases.
 Data Pipeline also supports scheduling work or “tasks” on EC2 instances.
 In regard to scheduling, Data Pipeline supports time-based schedules, similar to Cron, or you could trigger your Data Pipeline by, for example, putting an object into and S3 and using Lambda.

 Data Pipeline struggles with handling integrations that reside outside of the AWS ecosystem—for example, if you want to integrate data from Salesforce.com.
 You can trigger 3rd party integration steps from an EC2 script task, but it’s up to you to manage the integration points and error handling between Data Pipeline and the external services.
 Our experience has been that this results in extra effort and maintenance.

 One last important item regarding workflow and Data Pipeline is that AWS Glue has similar capabilities.
 Glue is a serverless Spark execution framework meant specifically for ETL workflows.
 If you happen to be utilizing Data Pipeline to execute ETL within EMR and don’t require additional services such as Hive or HBase, then Glue is a very good alternative.
 AWS manages the underlying compute resources for Glue, meaning it’s scaled to meet the needs of your ETL workflow.
 With Data Pipelines and EMR, you are required to size the computing power appropriately.